binaryage/firelogger.py/readme.md

 ### How can I see Python profiling graph?
 > 1. enable this feature in FireLogger preferences
 > 2. setup "Graphviz" editor in External Editors in Firebug (the name is important!).
-It should be path to a viewer for .dot graphs, filename will be passed as the first parameter
+It should be path to a viewer for .dot graphs (filename will be passed as the first parameter)
-> 3. reload page and you should see info log line containing profiling info, clicking on timestamp field opens Graphviz editor
+> 3. reload page and you should see info log line containing profiling info, clicking on timestamp field opens your Graphviz viewer

 ## Bugs / Feature requests
 [The support forum is here][support].